AlfaroLore/task-management-app/README.md

 ### Heroicons

-Heroicons were used for adding beautiful and customizable icons to the project.
+Heroicons were used for adding customizable icons to the project.
 Heroicons provides a set of free, open-source icons crafted specifically for web and application projects.

 ### Headless UI

 Headless UI components were utilized to build accessible and reusable UI components.
 Headless UI provides fully accessible, highly customizable, and framework-agnostic UI components that can be used to build custom UIs.

 ## Components Folder Structure